Squarespace SEO for Service Business Part 2: Tactics for Getting Found on Google

 Technical SEO (schema markup, structured data)

-Link building tactics for service businesses
+Link-building tactics for service businesses

 Content strategy and keyword research